2KAbhishek/talks/building-neovim-plugins.md

 ## Plugin Development: Pre-requisites 

-- Neovim
+- Neovim!
 - An idea
   - Anything that interrupts your flow state
   - Any useful functions part of your configs
 - [Functional Lua knowledge](https://github.com/nanotee/nvim-lua-guide)
 - Lazy.nvim
-- A ready to use plugin template: [template.nvim](https://github.com/2kabhishek/template.nvim)
+- A ready to use plugin template

 ---